Rclock/Convex-Hull/README.md

 sudo apt-get install python-matplotlib python-numpy python2.7-dev

-You also have to download the "matplotlib.cpp" file and have it located in the local directory that the project is running in.
+You also have to download the "matplotlibcpp.h" file and have it located in the local directory that the project is running in.
 This is used for the visual plotting.
-All of these things accomplished, it should compile and run.
+The header file is located above in the files for this repository. the All of these things accomplished, it should compile and run.

 Assuming python2.7 is installed in "/usr/include/", Add "-I/usr/include/python2.7 -lpython2.7" to the end of whatever your makefile/compile code is.